malachaiahyo/QSS-20-Final-Project/README.md

 **Data:**

+For our analysis, we used the Raw Datasets from the ICIJ Offshore Leaks Database which can be downloaded [here] (https://offshoreleaks-data.icij.org/offshoreleaks/csv/full-oldb.LATEST.zip)

-Our cleaned and merged dataset is stored in the cloud and can be accessed here: https://drive.google.com/drive/folders/1nqny_5WbX_T3PfL-px_pQ9luz-3PQCUN?usp=drive_link
+Our cleaned and merged dataset is stored in the cloud via google drive and can be accessed [here] (https://drive.google.com/file/d/1Z9M-1Y1Pn37JZcPvXb2bPylqt_4_Cf7u/view?usp=sharing)

 This dataset represents a merged table from the ICIJ’s Entities, Addresses, and Relationships files, focused on linking each offshore entity to its registered address